Prepared 28 April 2014, edited 21 May 2018.

 Tarja Gordienko, Communications Manager, Finnish Fair Corporation, Communications, tel. +358 40 450 3250, firstname.lastname@example.org

-Using the Register of Bloggers for providing information on events means sending bloggers information on fairs, requests for cooperation and invitations to various events.
+Using the blogger register for providing information on events means sending bloggers information on fairs, requests for cooperation and invitations to various events.

 5. Contents of the data file

 Themes discussed in the blog